cms-hh/inference_tools/dhi/scripts/README_postfit_plots.md

 -   "align_cats_labels" are the labels for "align_cats"
 -  "align_cats_labelsX" : the X positions for the labels "align_cats_labels"
 -   "cats_labels_height" : the Y positions for the labels "align_cats_labels"
--  "single_H_major" is the name of one single H process that is really in the card, all the possible others will be searched and stack this one.

 - TODO: make the dictionary example on datacards_run2 repo, and make the path to the original datacard.root or relative to the datacards_run2 when I do the example with cards from datacards_run2 repo